 Expenses Amount

-Corporate 2,935,000 1
+Corporate 2,989,000 1

-Kyrgyzstan 200,000 1
+Kyrgyzstan - 1

-Mongolia 899,000 2
+Mongolia 163,000 2

-Tajikistan 1,809,000 3
+Tajikistan 811,000 3

 Business Development 120,000

-Total 5,963,000
+Total 4,084,000

-- (1) The information presented in the table above includes the costs related to our normal operational activities only. - (2) The information presented in the table above includes the costs related to our normal operational activities and planned seismic/drilling activities only.
+- (1) The information presented in the table above includes the costs related to our normal operational activities only. - (2) The information presented in the table above includes the costs related to our normal operational activities only.
 It does not include financial commitments as we are subject to certain expenditures and commitments in order to maintain our licenses which are currently pending re-negotiations. - (3) The information presented in the table above includes the costs related to our normal operational activities and development of infrastructure but does not include any drilling/seismic activity.

-Our monthly burn rate (excluding exploration expenses) amounts to approximately USD 315,000.
-Our monthly burn rate for corporate office only, amounts to approximately USD 245,000.
-We plan to fund our planned short term operations over the subsequent loan of EUR 4,000,0000.
-For the long term financial needs we are in negotiations with various interested farm-in partners and believe that we are able to fund our planned operations for the next twelve months.
+Our monthly burn rate (excluding exploration expenses) amounts to approximately USD 340,000.
+Our monthly burn rate for corporate office only, amounts to approximately USD 249,000.
+We plan to fund our planned short term operations either through a short term loan against Petromanas shares or through the sale of some or all of those shares.
+We intend to address our long term financial needs through one or more farm-in partnerships.
+We believe that we will be able to fund our planned operations for the next twelve months.